brucemack/brucemack.github.io/ampersand/index.md

 to your node.
 They really don't want you to be running servers.

 I've seen two common work-arounds for this problem:
 * Use of a VPN solution like Tailscale or similar.
+Lately, [44NetConnect](https://connect.44net.cloud/) has also become a viable solution here.
 * Use of cloud-hosted intermediary "hub nodes."

 Both usually involve ongoing hosting costs and the second involves